alexliqu09/alexliqu09/README.md

 # Hello, Alexander Lique is Here! ٩(◕‿◕)۶

-## 🧑🏽 I'm just a student of Computer Science and Deep Learning lover.
+## 🧑🏽 I'm just a student of Computer Science and Deep Learning enthusiast.
 <em>

 I want to keep learning more and more about Artificial Intelligence and be able to create models that can help the world , in addition , I love programming and learning more and more about this field.</em>